surfstudio/SurfGen/README.md

 ### Lint command

-Use `lint` command to check if your OpenAPI spec is correct in terms of SurfGen.
+Use `lint` command to check if your OpenAPI spec is correct in terms of SurfGen (source coude can be generated without errors).
 If not, you will see log with errors and warnings, describing what exactly is wrong with the spec.

 ```sh
 SurfGen lint <pathToSpec>